redshifttt/use-the-help-channel-bot/README.md

-# use-the-help-channel-bot
+# use the help channel

-a bot that tells you to use the help channel
+use the fucking help channel instead of asking wherever.